jrdngr/cargo-sideload/README.md

 in the specified registry. `--registry` is optional if you have a default registry set.
 A list of crates to check can be specified with `--packages`.

 # Troubleshooting

-`cargo-sideload` does not (currently) validate the crates that it downloads.
-If you type your authentication header wrong, you might end up in a situation where your downloaded `.crate` file is actually the HTML for a login page, or some similar situation.
+If you type your authentication header wrong, you might end up in a situation where your downloaded `.crate` file is actually the HTML for a login page, or some similar situation. `cargo-sideload` will tell Cargo to unpack your `.crate` files after downloading them.
+If unpacking fails, you'll get an error and the downloaded file will be deleted.

-`cargo-sideload` doesn't download crates that are already in the cache, even if those crates are corrupt.
 If you find yourself in a situation where you want to force a new download, you can use the `--force` option.
 This will delete the existing file and download a new copy.

+`cargo-sideload` uses the `pretty_env_logger` crate to print debug info.
+Use `RUST_LOG=debug cargo sideload fetch` to see the details of the HTTP request and response for your file downloads.
+You will also see logs from Cargo and any other dependencies based on the value of `RUST_LOG`.
+See the [env_logger](https://docs.rs/env_logger/0.8.2/env_logger/) documentation for more details.

 If you try to run a normal Cargo command with a corrupt or otherwise invalid crate, you'll get an error message something like the one below.
-If that happens, you most likely need to troubleshoot your download endpoint.
-Using `RUST_LOG=debug cargo sideload fetch --force` makes troubleshooting easier.
+If that happens, you most likely need to troubleshoot your download endpoint or your headers.
+Enabling logs and using the `--force` option can make this much easier.

 ```
 error: failed to download `my_lib v0.1.0 (registry `https://github.com/picklenerd/test_registry`)`